Same Sex Marriage Attorney in Cedar Knolls, New Jersey Serving Throughout Essex, Middlesex & Union Counties

 Get Help Today with Civil Unions and Same-Sex Marriage in New Jersey

 Whether you are contemplating entering into or dissolving a domestic partnership, civil union or same-sex marriage, John D’Alessandro can help you negotiate and draft the necessary documents to protect your interests, or represent you in a dissolution proceeding.
 The Law Offices of John B. D’Alessandro also assists in drawing up partnership or cohabitation agreements as an alternative to civil union or marriage.
-Call our offices today to speak with an experienced New Jersey family law attorney who can help you explore your options and advise you on how you might wish to proceed.
+Call our offices today to speak with an experienced same sex marriage attorney who can help you explore your options and advise you on how you might wish to proceed.